d1ngd0/blog/content/posts/go_heap_allocation.md

 ok  	github.com/d1ngd0/go-play	1.906s
 ```

 So our code has 2 memory allocations per run.
-We can use the `go tool pprof` command to look through our memory profile and figure out where exactly the allocations are occuring.
+We can use the `go tool pprof` command to look through our memory profile and figure out where exactly the allocations are occurring.

 ```
 ❯ go tool pprof mem.out